jpsirois/kijiji-enhancer/README.md

 ## Release Notes

+### 0.1.2 - 2013-09-25

+- Fix a bug in infinite scroll in some specific categories make it impossible to view next ads when scrolling.

 ### 0.1.1 - 2013-09-24

 - Fix a little bug in infinite scroll.
 Problem caused by calling enhancement functions on already enhanced elements.